getdish/dish/docs/developer-setup.md

 #### Deploying

-In order to synchronise shared credentials between Terraform and Rio, Terraform's deploy command must use `bin/yaml_to_env.sh` to provide the necessary ENV vars.
-So the deployment command, from the `k8s/` path is `eval $(../bin/yaml_to_env.sh) terraform apply`.
+In order to synchronise shared credentials between Terraform and Rio, Terraform's deploy command must use `./dishctl.sh yaml_to_env` to provide the necessary ENV vars.
+So the deployment command, from the `k8s/` path is `eval $(./dishctl.sh yaml_to_env) terraform apply`.

 #### Notes on creating a new cluster
 When setting up a Blue/Green cluster, I found that: